Updated April 3rd, 2019

 The Research Design

-To start designing a hybrid research study, you first have to define all objectives related to the business need.
+Before you start designing a hybrid research study, you first have to define all objectives related to the business need.
 A use-case could start with the need to prioritize and develop a concept for new product development.
-From there, you’d then have to assess the objectives by research method, such as prioritizing concepts through a quantitative phase and refining it further in a qualitative phase.
+From there, you’d then have to assess the objectives by research method, such as prioritizing concepts through a quantitative phase and refining them further in a qualitative phase.
 Lastly, determine the order or type of execution of the research.
 In other words, should both phases be executed together, or one before the other?
 Then, identify if you want to refine all concepts before prioritization or prioritize and refine only the winning concept.

 Before fully designing and implementing a hybrid research design, keep in mind these best practices:

-- Objectives should start at a high-level before determining what answers you should get from each phase of research
+- Objectives should start at a high level before determining what answers you should get from each phase of research

 - Keep audience types consistent so insights can be translated across both phases

 - Remember, hybrid research doesn’t have to be conducted at the same time or immediately following a previous phase; sometimes it’s just about the ability to apply it in an iterative approach

 We incorporate several different options for hybrid research, from combining our Exploratory Research Group™ with an Agile A&U™ to a concept or creative test followed by a refiner.
 Some next steps for hybrid research also include combining big data with survey data.
 To see an example of how a product innovation team at Nestle uses hybrid research in an iterative way to achieve product innovation success, take a look at the case study below.